 - Malware Protection – ensuring that virus and malware protection is installed and is up to date.

 - Patch Management – ensuring that the latest supported version of applications is used and all the necessary patches supplied by the vendor have been applied.

 Two Levels of Certification:

-Cyber Essentials – is the basic level where a self-assessment questionnaire is completed and the responses are reviewed by an external certifying body (IASME Consortium).
+Cyber Essentials – is the basic level where a self-assessment questionnaire is completed, and an external certifying body reviews the responses.

 Cyber Essentials Plus – demonstrates a higher level of assurance as vulnerability tests are conducted on the organisation’s systems by an external certifying body (Baigent’s Information Security Services Ltd) moderated by IASME Consortium.